-Rhodium is extremely rare (even harder to find than platinum, palladium, silver, or even gold).
+Rhodium is extremely rare and harder to find than platinum, palladium, silver, or even gold.

-Kitco buys and sell rare rhodium bullion bars.
-Buy rhodium bullion and take safe, fast fully insured delivery to your door.
+Kitco Metals both actively sells and buys rhodium bullion bars and buys rhodium sponge.
+With our website to can easily buy rhodium bullion bars and take safe, fast fully insured delivery to your door.

 For rhodium orders over 20 oz please call us at 1 877 775-4826.

-The rhodium price has had 2 manias (once in the late 20th Century and another in early 21st Century) and given how tight mining supplies can become, the probability of future rhodium price spikes are nearly guaranteed to occur again.
+The rhodium price has had two somewhat recent price manias (once in the late 20th Century and another in early 21st Century).
+Given how tight mining supplies can become, the probability of future rhodium price spikes are nearly guaranteed to again occur.

 Yes rhodium is rarer than gold.